There are right ways and wrong ways to execute certain tasks. Using dental floss is one of those tasks.

 Dental floss comes in several varieties.
 Which one you decide on is usually a matter of personal choice.
 In certain cases, however, one may be better than another.
 Waxed floss works well between teeth that are tightly spaced.
 Dental tape (broader and flatter than standard floss) or super floss (spongy with a stiffened end to guide it) is good for teeth with a more-than-usual amount of space between them.
 Other folks prefer disposable flossers with a plastic handle.

-Fort Pierce’s professional team is made up of friendly, highly trained specialists who are eager to help you feel comfortable and relaxed while receiving the very best in dental care.
+25th Street (Fort Pierce)’s professional team is made up of friendly, highly trained specialists who are eager to help you feel comfortable and relaxed while receiving the very best in dental care.
 We will scrupulously evaluate your total oral health and patiently answer any questions you may have.
 Please don’t hesitate to call us to schedule an appointment.